Rectal Cancer Disappears After Experimental Use of Immunotherapy

 All patients in the trial must have stage 2 or 3 rectal tumors that are MMRd — which makes their cancer particularly sensitive to immunotherapy.
 The patients were given the checkpoint inhibitor dostarlimab (Jemperli) intravenously every three weeks, for six months.

-Their tumors were closely tracked, Dr. Diaz explains, “using imaging, visualization such as endoscopy, as well other methods.”
+Their tumors were closely tracked, Dr. Diaz explains, “using imaging, visualization such as endoscopy, as well as other methods.”

 No More Symptoms of Rectal Cancer